LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: Introduction

-To use this diverse linguistic data judiciously, we also propose hierarchical models to resolve confusion in language identification systems.
-The proposed approach is exciting because unlike previously published language identification models like AfroLID~\cite{adebara2022afrolid}, CLD3~\cite{CLD3} and Franc\footnote{\url{https://github.com/wooorm/franc/}} it avoids training large multilingual models for a new set of languages and still outperforms existing systems.
-In contrast with other recent work in hierarchical language identification \cite{goutte-etal-2014-nrc, lui-etal-2014-exploring, bestgen-2017-improving, Jauhiainen-survey-10.1613/jair.1.11675}, our work stands out because it accounts for \textit{mispredictions} made by existing trained models.
-It does not predict a group/language family first, but rather directly learns confusion relationships between language pairs (which may not be from the same language family).
+\paragraph{Language Identification} Finally, we take on the biggest bottleneck in low-resource language data collection efforts - language identification.
+We propose \texttt{LIMIT} - a misidentification-based hierarchical modeling approach for language identification, that utilizes data and computational resources efficiently and shows cross-domain generalization.
+The proposed approach is exciting because unlike previously published language identification models like AfroLID~\cite{adebara-etal-2022-afrolid}, CLD3~\cite{CLD3} and Franc\footnote{\url{https://github.com/wooorm/franc/}}, \texttt{LIMIT} avoids training large multilingual models for a new set of languages and still outperforms existing systems.
+Large multilingual models often require thousands of sentences for training, ex.
+AfroLID \cite{adebara-etal-2022-afrolid} collects and trains on over 4000 sentences per language.
+On the other hand, for many low-resource languages in India and Africa, we may not even be able to collect 1000 sentences at first \ref{sec:data-curation}.
+Also, in contrast with other recent work in hierarchical language identification \cite{goutte-etal-2014-nrc, lui-etal-2014-exploring, bestgen-2017-improving, Jauhiainen-survey-10.1613/jair.1.11675}, our work stands out because it accounts for \textit{mispredictions} made by existing trained models.
+Unlike other work, it does not predict a group/language family first, but rather directly learns confusion relationships between language pairs (which may not be from the same language family).
+By leveraging hierarchically organized units on top of a \texttt{root} model, we avoid complete retraining, saving computational resources, while increasing coverage into many new and understudied languages and language pairs (especially those between two low-resource languages) (\S\ref{sec:language-identification}).

-We leverage lightweight, hierarchical, classification units to improve linguistic diversity and performance of a root system.
-This is made possible by analyzing the root model's mispredictions and identifying commonly confused language clusters.
-Furthermore, this confusion-based hierarchical model approach is applicable to both a model's supported languages and unsupported languages subject to availability of some training data (Section \ref{sec:language-identification}).